Apple’s released its iOS 13.6 update and the milestone upgrade brings a fairly lengthy list of changes to the iPhone.

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 13.6 update.
 It will help you decide if the move is worth it.

-We’re in the process of publishing our iOS 13.6 reviews for the iPhone 11, iPhone SE 2, iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so make sure you check those for additional feedback.
+We’ve published our mini iOS 13.6 reviews for the iPhone 11, iPhone SE 2, iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so make sure you check those for additional feedback.

 iOS 13.6 Problems

-The iOS 13.6 update is already causing problems for some iPhone users.
-Some of these problems are brand.
+The iOS 13.6 update is causing problems for some iPhone users.
+Some of these problems are brand new.
 Others have carried over from previous versions of iOS 13.

 The current list of iOS 13.6 issues includes installation problems, lag, Exchange issues, problems with first and third-party apps, hotspot problems, weird battery drain, issues with Touch ID and Face ID, and various other bugs.